| || |

 Changes in floating rates or pressures on fixed rates will derive, as for other financial assets, from three broad categories of determinants:

-the "real" side of the economy;
+i) variables on the "real" side of the economy;

 Let's see them separately for the case of the exchange rate.